 - Complete and return a skip licence application form to firstname.lastname@example.org

 - Include a current copy of your public liability insurance cover, which must be for a minimum of £5 million

-- You must include telephone contact details so that you can be contacted by phone in order that payment can be taken by credit or debit card
+- You must include telephone contact details.
+You will be contacted by phone in order that payment can be taken by credit or debit card.

 - On receipt of the completed application and the required payment a Highways Inspector will check the proposed location for the skip

 - The licence is subsequently returned to the applicant, "permission granted" or "not granted" as appropriate